kanatanssi/ml_computational_vm/README.md

 * a bunch of text should roll in your Terminal window and eventually a gui for the virtual machine should open

+* if no GUI, then type "vagrant reload" to reboot the virtual machine.

 * probably you will then need to change the password for the user ubuntu.
 The default seems to be something

 * type "vagrant ssh" to ssh into your machine